“Biorefineries for sustainable future”

-Welcome to the Biorefinery Research Group.
-The biorefinery refines and converts organic raw materials (lignocellulosic biomass, sewage sludge, agro-industrial waste, organic fraction of municipal solid waste have a high potential as feedstocks that can be refined and converted into multiple valuable products.
-Implementation of biorefineries will allow for substitution of petroleum refinery by utilizing organic waste and biomass resources for the production of several different industrial products such as: transportation fuels, commodity chemicals and materials as well as high-value, low-volume specialty chemicals.
+Organic raw materials such as lignocellulosic biomass, sewage sludge, agro-industrial waste, organic fraction of municipal solid waste have a high potential as feedstocks that can be refined and converted into multiple valuable products.
+Implementation of biorefineries will allow for substitution of petroleum refinery by utilizing organic waste and biomass resources for the production of several different industrial products such as transportation fuels, commodity chemicals and materials as well as high-value, low-volume specialty chemicals.

-Increasing energy demand, the negative impact of fossil fuel usage on global climate change and (3) the need for management of waste generated by growing World’s population are the main factors driving biorefinery development.
+Increasing energy demand, the negative impact of fossil fuels usage on global climate change and the need for management of waste generated by the growing World’s population are the main factors driving biorefinery development.

-The development of fermentation technologies gained momentum in recent years due to the market need for bio-based products.
-Microorganisms are responsible for global biochemical cycles and therefore play an essential role in the environment.
-Most of the biotechnological processes use pure culture fermentation as process parameters can be optimized for specific strains of microorganism.
-However, pure culture fermentation has fundamental disadvantage – it requires sterile operating conditions and high quality and purity raw material pose a fundamental disadvantage of this approach.
+Although most of the biotechnological processes use pure culture fermentation, as process parameters can be optimized for specific strains of microorganism, its requirements for sterile operating conditions and high quality and purity raw material pose a fundamental disadvantage of this approach.
 Open culture fermentation, on the other hand, does not rely on specific microorganism’s strain and can be operated in non-sterile conditions without significant risk of contamination.
-In the Biorefinery Research Group we are focused on the mixed culture fermentation processes.